Sharp upper tail behavior of line ensembles via the tangent method: Line ensembles, monotonicity Brownian estimates

 The same holds if the conditioning is at a single point, such as $0$, instead of two points $\pm\theta^{1/2}$ as stated above. \end{lemma}

 As mentioned, the proof of this is a straightforward consequence of Assumption~\ref{as.mono in cond} and is deferred to Appendix~ \ref{app.mono.proof of mono in cond lemma}.

-\subsection{A bound on the tail of $\sup_{|x|\leq 1}\h_1(x)+x^2$}
+\subsection{A bound on the tail of $\sup_{|x|\leq 1}(\cL_1(x)+x^2)$}

-Next we record a result which bounds the tail of the supremum of $\h_1$ over an interval in terms of the one-point tail.
-We will make use of this at several points to control the lower curve's fluctuations.
+Next we record a result which bounds the tail of the supremum of $\cL_1$ over an interval in terms of the one-point tail.
+This will be useful in Section~\ref{s.general data} on tail bounds for general initial data.